GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/app-like-pwas/index.md

 ## Push notifications

+Push notifications have become a bit of an annoyance on the web, but if used properly, they can add a lot of value.
-The iOS Podcasts app optionally can also notify you of new episodes of podcasts you are subscribed to or recommend new ones as well as alert you about new features.
+For example, the iOS Podcasts app can optionally notify me of new episodes of podcasts I am subscribed to or recommend me new ones, as well as alert me of new features.

 <figure class="w-figure">
   <img src="./image12.png" alt="" class="w-screenshot" width="300">